joelbrice/hello-world/README.md

 # hello-world
-This is a nice hello world with animation and nice CSS
+This is a hello world with animation and nice CSS